Windows XP Product Key

-Even if it’s only one character that has been incorrectly written down, the installation of the Window XP which you attempted to use that product key will fail.
+Even if only one character has been incorrectly written down, the installation of the Window XP, in which you attempted to use that product key, will fail.
 You need to transcribe that product key exactly as it is.

-- Almost all programs which give you the product key will allow you to export the list of keys; this includes the Windows XP product key, to a text file.
+- Almost all programs that give you the product key will allow you to export the list of keys, including the Windows XP product key, to a text file.
 Other programs will allow you to copy that text directly out of the program.

-Many people find this question quite challenging not knowing whether the software will suit their PC system.
+Many people find this question quite challenging, not knowing whether the software will suit their PC system.
 However, you will be glad to find out that Windows XP was created to work on both 64-bit and 32-bit computers.
 If your processor is 32-bit, you will only be able to install a 32-bit operating system – in this case, Windows XP 32-bit.
-If your processor is 64-bit, your CPU will be able to hold a larger amount of memory, and you can install the Windows XP 64-bit edition.
+If your processor is 64-bit, your CPU can hold a more significant amount of memory, and you can install the Windows XP 64-bit edition.

-There are various ways you can use to find which version of the Windows that your Computer is running on, below are the steps you can use to find out.
+There are various ways you can use to find which version of Windows your Computer is running on, below are the steps you can use to find out.

 - Go to the start menu and open the system

-- Go to your computer and right-click, and then click on properties
+- Go to your computer right-click, and then click on the properties

 - Go to the system tab